X. Insurance Coverage

 A. Minimum Insurance Requirements

 Federal regulations require a motor carrier of non-hazardous property to have an insurance policy or surety bond in place in the amount of $750,000 to cover liability for injuries to the public.
+A motor carrier transporting oil must have an insurance policy in place in the amount of $1 million dollars.
 A carrier of certain hazardous materials must have insurance or a bond in the amount of $5 million dollars in liability coverage.
+A carrier of passengers with a seating capacity of more than 15 must have $5 million dollars in insurance coverage and with a seating capacity of 15 or fewer must have $1,500,000 in insurance coverage.
 Whenever an insurance policy and a governing statute requiring minimum insurance are in conflict, the statute controls and the policy is automatically amended by operation of law to conform the statutory minimum.
 The minimum insurance requirements do not apply to reform excess or umbrella insurance policies.

 B. The MCS-90 Endorsement